altunixon/wips/lns/altina_ln/ASP-52-.md

 “It’s a great help if it’s not in credit!”

-To professionals like them, payment using credit was normal.
+To professionals like them, payment using credit was normal.<br/>

 They were not paid immediately once they accepted a job.
-Instead, they would only receive payment during the end of a month or year end.
+Instead, they would only receive payment during the end of a month or year end.<br/>

 One of the reasons was because that the nobles lived off the taxes.
 If taxes were not paid yet, they did not have much cash in hand.
-That goes the same for the professionals and servants under them.
+That goes the same for the professionals and servants under them.<br/>

 They would still buy even if they had no cash, resulting in the actual payment being later.
-Such practices were common no matter in which era.
+Such practices were common no matter in which era.<br/>

 Even so, the professionals only looked at it as a debt without interests.
-As the commoners’ standing was weak, there would be people who were troubled by this type of payment by nobles.
+As the commoners’ standing was weak, there would be people who were troubled by this type of payment by nobles.<br/>

-As expected, for Enzo who was not fluent with words, this was even a bigger problem to him.
+As expected, for Enzo who was not fluent with words, this was even a bigger problem to him.<br/>

 “Brother-in-law, if there are any outstanding payments, we will be able to pay for those.”

-Enzo’s face changed.
+Enzo’s face changed.<br/>

-Most likely, a lot of debts had accumulated.
+Most likely, a lot of debts had accumulated.<br/>

 One could easily guess without asking.
-For a friendly personality like his, it was not suitable for business.
+For a friendly personality like his, it was not suitable for business.<br/>

-Enzo lowered his head and was troubled.
+Enzo lowered his head and was troubled.<br/>

 “Actually, I couldn’t even get back a part of the debts by the nobles… …”